magneticio/vamp/docs/content/guides/merge-delete.md

 - Set all routings to `weight: 0` of the services you want to delete with a simple update.
 - Execute the delete.

-{{% alert info %}}
-**Note**: You need to explicitly set the routing weight of the service you want to deploy to zero before deleting.
+> **Note**: You need to explicitly set the routing weight of the service you want to deploy to zero before deleting.
 Here is why: When you have, for example, four active services divided in a 25/25/20/30 split and you delete the one with 30%, Vamp doesn't know how you want to redistribute the "left over" 30% of traffic.
 For this reason the user should first explicitly divide this and then perform the delete.
-{{% /alert %}}

 **Setting to zero**

-When you grab the YAML version of the deployment, just like above, you can set all the `weight` entries for the Sava 1.2.0 versions to `0` and `PUT` it to the deployment as usual.
+When you grab the YAML version of the deployment, just like above, you can set all the `weight` entries for the Sava 1.2.0 versions to `0` and update the deployment as usual.
 See the cleaned up example and make sure to adjust the name to your specific situation.

 {{% copyable %}}
 ```yaml